ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 In DQN four environment observations are stacked to make the observation more Markovian.
 This isn't done in World Models - the observation is a single frame.

-The **action** has three continuous dimensions - `[steering, gas, break]`.
+The **action space** has three continuous dimensions - `[steering, gas, break]`.
 This is a continuous action space - the most challenging for control.

 The **reward** function is $-0.1$ for each frame, $+1000 / N$ for each tile visited, where $N$ is the total tiles on track.
 This reward function encourages quickly driving forward on the track.